ylunalin/BacSim-T6SS/README.md

 3. After these changes, type <code> make </code> in the commandline in BacSim-T6SS/ directory, which will build an executable run_sim.
 This executable will use OpenMP to parallelize the computation if it is available.
 4. To run the executable, a simulation config file (must have file extension .cfg) for the simulation must be provided as the only command line argument.
 5. Sample simulation config files can be found in sim_configs/ directory.
 Examples include
- * si-movie-1.cfg : competiton between wildtype ES401 and wildtype FQ-A002, where both strains start from liquid culture T6SS activity level.
+ * si-movie-1.cfg : competition between wildtype ES401 and wildtype FQ-A002, where both lethal strains start from liquid culture T6SS activity level.
 Using periodic boundary conditiion to mimicking the interior of a colony.
- * si-movie-2.cfg : competiton between wildtype ES401 and wildtype FQ-A002, where both strains start with fully activated T6SS.
+ * si-movie-2.cfg : competition between wildtype ES401 and wildtype FQ-A002, where both lethal strains start with fully activated T6SS.
 Boundary condition as above.
- * si-movie-3.cfg : competiton between a T6SS+ lethal strian and a nonlethal strain that does not fire any T6SS attacks, in a range expansion.
+ * si-movie-3.cfg : competition between a T6SS+ lethal strian and a nonlethal strain that does not fire any T6SS attacks, in a range expansion.

-These examples would produce the data files needed to render the correpsonding supplementary movies in the manuscript listed below.
+These examples would produce the data files needed to render the corresponding supplementary movies in the manuscript listed below.

 6. If POV-Ray is installed and the necessary output files (f.%05d_nr%d) are available, the perl script pov-movie.pl can be used to render the output files.
 For example, if we want to render every frame in the directory my_sim.out/ and then link them into a movie, we can issue the command <pre> perl pov-movie.pl -m my_sim.out</pre> where -m is a flag that tells the script to call ffmpeg and link the rendered pngs into a movie.